Ontario Family Law Mediation Attorney

 If mediation does not resolve every issue, our experience in complex family law litigation becomes critical.
 Because we understand both mediated resolutions and courtroom practice, we can help you transition, if necessary, to litigation in a thoughtful way.
 Whether your case settles in mediation, in court, or through a combination, our priority remains helping you make informed decisions at each step.

-Mediation For Ontario Area Families
+Mediation For Ontario Family Law Cases

 Families who live in Ontario often have their divorce and custody matters handled through the San Bernardino County family courts, including the San Bernardino Justice Center.
 Scheduling hearings there can take time, and repeated court appearances may require parents to miss work and rearrange childcare.
 Mediation can help reduce the number of trips to court by resolving many issues in a private setting first.